A support theorem for Hilbert schemes of planar curves: Background on relative Hilbert schemes and versal deformations

 To make use of such a replacement, it is necessary to know that the relative Hilbert scheme $\mathcal{C}'^{[d]}$ is smooth if $\mathcal{C}^{[d]}$ is.
 This follows from results of the second author on the smoothness of relative Hilbert schemes \cite{S}, which we now review.
+Recall that in force of our conventions, the base $B$ of a family is always supposed to be smooth.

 \begin{proposition} \cite[Prop.
 14]{S} Let $\pi:\cC \to B$ be a family of curves.
 If $\cC^{[d]}$ is smooth, then $\cC^{[n]}$ is smooth for any $n \le d$. \end{proposition}